Delhi records coldest November morning in at least 14 years

 Clouds trap some of the outgoing infrared radiation and radiate it back downward, warming the ground.

-On Thursday, the city recorded a minimum of 9.4 degrees Ceslius.
+On Thursday, the city recorded a minimum of 9.4 degrees Celsius.